Useful links

 - Sussex Heritage Trust

-- Sussex Industrial Archaeology Group
+- Sussex Industrial Archaeology Society

-- Sussex Military History Society
+- Sussex Military History Society (Facebook page)

 - Sussex Mills Group